-Redwood City Councilmember Shelly Masur has been a leader in women’s health and education for over 20 years.
-Inspired to get her Masters in Public Health as the result of her organizing to protect women’s access to health care and abortion services, Shelly has led youth-serving non-profits, and held women’s health and education-related leadership roles.
-She is the former CEO of Californians Dedicated to Education Foundation, a statewide education non-profit working on policy implementation.
+Redwood City Vice Mayor Shelly Masur has been a leader in women’s health and education for over 20 years.
+She decided to get her Masters in Public Health as the result of her organizing to protect women’s access to abortion services, Shelly has led youth-serving non-profits, and held women’s health and education-related leadership roles.
+Most recently she served for five and a half years as the CEO of Californians Dedicated to Education Foundation, a statewide education non-profit working on policy implementation.
+Click here to read more about Shelly’s accomplishments at CDE.

 Shelly was elected to the Redwood City Council in 2015.
-She serves on the Council's Communications, Finance & Audit, and Charter Committees as well as on Redwood City 2020, a public private collaborative focused on health, children and youth.
+She serves on the Council's Communications, Finance & Audit, and Governance Committees as well as Chairing Redwood City 2020, a public private collaborative focused on healthy children and youth.
 Shelly is currently the Vice President of the Peninsula Division of California League of Cities and was appointed to the League's Housing, Community & Economic Development and Governance, Transparency & Labor Relations Policy Committees.
+She served for four years on the Community Services Policy Committee.
 She also represents the City of Redwood City on several regional committees and advisory boards, including the Legislative and Congestion Management & Environmental Quality Committees of the City County Association of Governments.
-Shelly’s accomplishments on the City Council include spearheading efforts to raise the minimum wage, increase childcare facilities, and community outreach on affordable housing with the County’s Home for All Initiative.
+Shelly’s accomplishments on the City Council include spearheading efforts to raise the minimum wage, increase childcare facilities, and community engagement on affordable housing with the County’s Home for All Initiative.